 With millions of people worldwide forced to stay at home, it has become crucial for businesses and governmental agencies to let their employees work from home.
 Big corporations such as Facebook, Google and Amazon were ready as they already had policies and plans in place to allow some of their employee to work remotely.
 This in turn made further development of these strategies to include more employees easier, and response faster and more efficient.

 Alphabet, Google’s parent company, have acted decisively by advising employees in North America, Europe, the Middle East and Africa to work remotely until 10 April at the earliest.
 However, offices in Asia – apart from China, whose offices shut completely at the end of January – are continuing to explore the possibility of deploying similar measures.
-Real estate agents in Abu Dhabi are also adapting to the situation by implementing remote work arrangements and leveraging virtual communication tools to ensure the continued provision of services and support to clients.
 Google is also currently working on a plan to compensate baristas and restaurant staff whose working hours have been reduced by the confinement.

 Additionally, the US government has provided new guidelines on remote working, with the White House urging its agencies to deploy flexible measures for workers in the district of Colombia.